-If one person is updating the spreadsheets, they may be the only one capable of updating the model and finding the information you need.
+For example, if you’re introducing a new product line or service, you’ll need to extend your existing model.
+As your business expands and you keep extending your models, they’ll become increasingly difficult to maintain.
+If one person updates the spreadsheets, they may be the only one capable of updating the model and finding the information you need.

-As your business grows, and spreadsheets increase in complexity, depending on one person for making updates is going to create a huge bottleneck.
+As your business grows and spreadsheets increase in complexity, depending on one person for making updates is going to create a huge bottleneck.

-It also facilitates a more structured way of scaling up and ensures you’re not dependent on a single person for making changes to your forecasts.
+An FP&A tool also facilitates a more structured way of scaling up and ensures you’re not dependent on a single person for making changes to your forecasts.

 Additionally, great FP&A tools allow you to quickly run or update scenarios, which is essential if you’re growing quickly and throwing more data points into the mix.

-With the right FP&A solution, structural changes are reflected in your base case and all of your scenarios instantaneously.
+With the right FP&A solution, structural changes are reflected in your base case and all scenarios instantaneously.
 There’s never a danger of overwriting one versus the other.
-Creating and updating new scenarios can be done very easily, without the need to copy anything or keep track of changes in multiple sheets.
+Creating and updating new scenarios can be done easily, without the need to copy anything or keep track of changes in multiple sheets.

 For example, you can see the impact on your cash balance for the next three years if you decide to make an investment versus not making it.
-You can easily create a side-by-side comparison/graph for both those scenarios (and more scenarios if you need them).
-This isn’t possible in Excel or Google sheets without significant additional effort.
+You can create a side-by-side comparison or graph for both those scenarios and more if needed.
+In Excel or Google Sheets, scenario comparisons aren’t possible without significant additional effort.

-Ed note: Want to dive deeper into essential FP&A topics?
+Want to dive deeper into essential FP&A topics?
 Check out OnPlan’s most popular posts of all time here:

 Strategic thinking, storytelling, problem-solving, and objectivity are four soft skills that set aside the best FP&A analysists.
 Here’s why.